team-friendo/signalboost/README.md

 **Twillio Account**

 To get Twilio credentials, sign up for a Twilio account [here](https://www.twilio.com/try-twilio), then visit the [console page](https://www.twilio.com/console) and look for the `ACCOUNT SID` and `AUTH TOKEN` fields on the righthand side of the page.
 You will need these for configuration later.
 A free account only provides one phone number, but might be enough to get you started.
 You will need a number for ever channel you want to host.
-Besides any hosting costs Twillio numbers, at $1 a month, are the main additional cost of hosting a Signalboost server.
+Besides any hosting costs Twillio numbers, at $1 a number per month, are the main additional cost of hosting a Signalboost server.

 **Let's Encrypt Account**